 - Patients should have clear information about the new ways of working and how to access GP services; this information should be made available in accessible formats to all patients,

 - Practices should work together to safely separate patients with COVID-19 or symptoms of COVID-19 from the wider population.
 Staff should be allocated to either patients with symptoms of COVID-19 or other patient groups, where possible.

 - Communal areas in practices should allow for physical distancing and practices have been advised to follow HSE guidance on making your workplace COVID-secure.

 Practices will also be paid based on performance for this year's quality improvement modules, which cover learning disabilities and early cancer diagnosis and are worth 37 points each.
-However, the guidance on what practices are expected to do to meet these indicators means the workload involved will be less onerous than was set out in original guidance earlier this year.

 The latest standard operating procedure advises GPs should refer patients 'as usual and as appropriate'.

 It says that GPs may be asked to conduct extra tests in primary care when they refer patients with suspected of confirmed cancer in order to help prioritise cases, if they have access to these.